 Priority: Adjusts the level of priority for the selected channel.
-This value feeds into the automixer engine and may influence the automatic gain adjustments decisions. automixer: Enables the selected channel to participate in the automix.
+This value feeds into the automixer engine and may influence the automatic gain adjustments decisions.

 AutoMixer: When activated the selected channel is participating in the automixer.

 Mute: Mute the selected channel.
 The Mute function on the channel is after the input to the automixer engines.